Founders of the Melbourne Holocaust Museum

 One of the founders and a co-president of the Jewish Holocaust Museum and Research Centre (JHC), was born in Lodz, Poland.
 As a youth he was politically active in the Jewish Labour Bund.
 During the war, while incarcerated in the Lodz Ghetto, he was active in the Jewish underground and took on a leadership role in the resistance.

-Mina Fink (née Waks), MBE, a driving force behind the establishment of Melbourne’s Jewish Holocaust Centre (JHC), was born in Bialystok, Poland and educated at the Druskin Gymnasium.
+Mina Fink (née Waks) MBE, a driving force behind the establishment of Melbourne’s Melbourne Holocaust Museum (JHC), was born in Bialystok, Poland and educated at the Druskin Gymnasium.
 Shortly after matriculating in 1932 she married Leo Fink.
 The couple migrated to Australia, settling in Melbourne.